 In 2016, the final cover crop selections were determined at a separate planning meeting with the producers cooperating on this grant.
 We utilized the knowledge that came out of the workshop to make preliminary cover crop selections.
 Based on grower input, we selected the following cover crops for the first year: subterranean clover (28 lbs/acre), white clover (15 lbs/acre), creeping red fescue (35 lbs/acre), and an annual mix consisting of phacelia (15%), vetch (15%) and triticale (50%; 83 lbs/acre).
 All cover crops were locally sourced.
 The untreated control blocks were not seeded but volunteer cover crops may be present (mainly Poa spp.).

 In 2017, we consulted with various cover crop and turf seed growers, and the OSU turfgrass Extension specialist to identify additional crops and varieties that may be suitable for an orchard system.
 Cover crops that were trialed in postharvest and spring seeded plots in 2017 included several varieties of hard fescue, bentgrass, and Kentucky bluegrass, and balansa, berseem, and strawberry clovers.
-We plan to evaluate mechanized harvest of nuts over grasses and we will evaluate resiliency of other crops to grow back after orchard floors are prepped for harvest.
+We hoped to evaluate mechanized harvest of nuts over grasses, but growers preferred to terminate the cover crops in anticipation of harvest.